soumik12345/wandb-addons/README.md

 ### [Ultralytics](https://github.com/ultralytics/ultralytics)

-Callback for logging predictions and ground-truth annotations with interactive overlays for bounding boxes to Weights & Biases Tables during training, validation, and prediction for an `ultratytics` workflow using the `YOLO` models.
+Callback for logging model checkpoint, predictions, and ground-truth annotations with interactive overlays for bounding boxes to Weights & Biases Tables during training, validation, and prediction for an `ultratytics` workflow using the `YOLO` models.

 In order to install `wandb-addons` along with the dependencies for the `ultralytics` integration, you can run: